mattsnow/gr-ogn/README.md

 To change from a simulated input to actual hardware, the blocks at the start can be enabled or disabled as appropriate.

-More detailed documentation is available in the
+More detailed documentation is available in "Aircraft Collision Avoidance Systems.pdf" in the /docs folder.